eProsima-Private/AML-Tools/docs/rst/amlip/specification/user_manual.rst

 For more information, check the AML-IP Nodes sections:

 * `Agent Node <https://aml-ip.readthedocs.io/en/latest/rst/user_manual/nodes/agent.html>`__: uses the |eddsrouter| to connect distributed :term:`DDS` networks, enabling communication between :term:`DDS` entities across different geographic locations as if on the same network.
-  It bridges local |amlip| clusters with the broader network over :term:`WAN`s, centralizing :term:`WAN` discovery and communication.
+  It bridges local |amlip| clusters with the broader network over :term:`WAN`\s, centralizing :term:`WAN` discovery and communication.
-  The node supports three types: Client Node (connects to a server), Server Node (waits for client connections), and Repeater Node (forwards messages across :term:`LAN`s).
+  The node supports three types: Client Node (connects to a server), Server Node (waits for client connections), and Repeater Node (forwards messages across :term:`LAN`\s).
 * `Status Node <https://aml-ip.readthedocs.io/en/latest/rst/user_manual/nodes/status.html>`__: subscribes to the Status Topic, receiving status data from all other nodes in the network, and executing a user-defined callback function for each message.
   It is the main component of the Monitor Network State Scenario.
-  Users can start and stop this node using process_status_async and stop_processing methods, respectively.
+  Users can start and stop this node using :code:`process_status_async` and :code:`stop_processing` methods, respectively.
 * `Main Node <https://aml-ip.readthedocs.io/en/latest/rst/user_manual/nodes/main.html>`__: participates in the Workload Distribution Scenario by sending serialized Job Data Types to remote Computing Nodes and receiving solutions as Job Solution Data Types.
   It operates synchronously or asynchronously: in synchronous mode, it waits for each job to complete before sending the next, using :code:`request_job_solution` to handle each task sequentially.
   In asynchronous mode, it employs a callback or listener to process solutions as they arrive, enabling parallel task execution without blocking.